ajschumacher/ajschumacher.github.io/index.md

 # plan <span class="shake shake-slow">➔</span> space

-Hello, I'm [Aaron](/aaron/) and these are some things that I've written.
+Hello, I'm [Aaron](/aaron/) and these are some things that I've put here.

  * 2014-11-07: [A True and Delightful Incident](/20141107-a_true_and_delightful_incident/)
  * 2014-11-01: [Functional Javascript is](/20141101-functional_javascript/)